OpenVnmrJ/ovjTools/OSX.md

 ## Build on MacOS

 Make a directory.
 Let us call it ovjbuild and change into that directory.
+Note that the ovjbuild directory should not be a subdirectory of a "Documents" directory.
+Apple has instituted some security features on "Documents" directories that cause the OpenVnmrJ build to fail.

 Check out the ovjTools repository from GitHub with

 ```